DanielMazurkiewicz/utime/README.md

 ## utime.shiftWeeks(value)
 Returns new instance of Utime with current time zone date and time shifted by given number of weeks (can be also negative)

+## utime.shiftMonths(value)
+Returns new instance of Utime with current time zone date and time shifted by given number of months (can be also negative)

+## utime.shiftYears(value)
+Returns new instance of Utime with current time zone date and time shifted by given number of years (can be also negative)

+## utime.beginingOfHour(value)
+Returns new instance of Utime with current time zone date and time adjusted to begining of an hour

+## utime.beginingOfDay(value)
+Returns new instance of Utime with current time zone date and time adjusted to begining of a day

+## utime.endOfHour(value)
+Returns new instance of Utime with current time zone date and time adjusted to end of an hour (exactly begining of next hour)

+## utime.endOfDay(value)
+Returns new instance of Utime with current time zone date and time adjusted to end of a day (exactly begining of next day)